Awallace3/Conformational-Isomer-Generator/README.md

 # Conformational-Isomer-Generator

-This program takes SMILES string inputs and will generate 10 conformational isomers, while deleting identical structures.
+This program takes SMILES string inputs and will generate 10 conformational isomers.
+The program checks for identical structures before building sub-directories with Gaussian input files.